radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Overview Section of the Main Dashboard Tab](Media/Image3.32.jpg)

-Figure 25: Overview Section of the Main Dashboard Tab – Example of Cluster Containing 2 FID Nodes

 A green dot next to the line item indicates the service/port is running.

 A gray dot means the service is not running.